 Figure 1.
 The experimental setup that we are simulating.
 The position of the particle is detected by interference between the scattered and divergent light at the photodetector.
-This detected signal is then passed into an oscilloscope for recording and a field programmable gate array (FPGA) to perform the state estimation and generate the feedback signals which can then be sent to the acousto-optic modulator (AOM) to modulate the light and perform quadratic feedback or to the needle to perform linear feedback.
+This detected signal is then passed into an oscilloscope for recording and a field programmable gate array (FPGA) to perform the tracking and generate the feedback signals which can then be sent to the acousto-optic modulator (AOM) to modulate the light and perform quadratic feedback or to the needle to perform linear feedback.

-generated by the needle couples linearly to the particle position, making it suitable to implement linear feedback cooling.
+implement linear feedback cooling.
 By applying a force to oppose the particle motion, the amplitude of motion can be reduced.
 It is worth noting that for this cooling technique the coupling strength cannot be indefinitely high, as too strong an applied force would drive the particle to hotter temperatures, and could even result in the particle being ejected from the trap.

 In this article we consider whether it is possible to implement a feedback protocol which takes into account all the contributions to the particle dynamics, including decoherence and photon recoil, and compare to current feedback schemes discussed previously.
 We utilize optimal control theory to investigate both quadratic (parametric) and linear (electric) feedback (section 3).
-Optimal control theory has been applied to other experimental systems [41], including for manipulation of Bose-Einstein condensates to prepare complex quantum states [42], designing excitation pulses in NMR [43] and tailoring robustness in solid-state spin magnetometry [44].
+Optimal control theory has been applied to other experimental systems [41], including for manipulation of Bose-Eintsein condensates to prepare complex quantum states [42], designing excitation pulses in NMR [43] and tailoring robustness in solid-state spin magnetometry [44].
 Additionally, it has been proposed for mixed state squeezing in cavity optomechanics [45], feedback cooling and squeezing of levitated nanopshperes in cavities [46] and recently for feedback cooling in low frequency magnetic traps [27].
-To compare optimal cooling with typical feedback cooling, we numerically emulate the system, by solving its equations of motion, and we estimate its motion by numerically solving a second set of equations (section 4).
-This technique takes into account the laser intensity modulation, which allows us to increase the modulation depth far beyond what is possible with a time-invariant Kalman filter.
-This allows us to achieve better cooling of the trapped nanoparticle.
+To compare optimal cooling with typical feedback cooling, we numerically emulate the system, by solving its equations of motion, and we track it by numerically solving a second set of equations (section 4).
+This tracking technique is more rubust, for our applications, than the one performed by a basic timedependent Kalman filter, and allows us to increase the laser modulation to achieve better cooling of the trapped nanoparticle.
 Sections 4.1 and 4.2 are respectively dedicated to quadratic and linear feedback results, while section 4.3 concerns the common features of the two cooling schemes.
 In the next section we start by introducing the theoretical framework of the setup considered, and of its numerical simulation.

-We remark that, although the analysis presented concerns a gradient force optical trap, the method developed is flexible, and could be also implemented in the other optomechanical setups previously described.
+We remark that, although the analysis presented concerns a gradient force optical trap, the improved tracking developed is flexible, and could be also implemented in the other optomechanical setups previously described.